nsquared-team/draw-attention/readme.txt

 Image Map Features:

-- **Draw Unlimited Hotspots**: Highlight as many sections as you want in your image maps
+- **Draw Unlimited Hotspots**: Highlight as many sections as you want in your image map
 - **Highlight on Hover**: Highlight different image hotspot areas when your site visitor moves their mouse over the interactive image
-- **Customizable Colors**: Choose your own custom color scheme for the image maps to match your site
+- **Customizable Colors**: Choose your own custom color scheme for the image map to match your site
 - **More Info on Click**: When a highlighted area is clicked, show more information.
 Great to highlight points of interest on your image map
 - **Go to a URL**: Optionally send a site visitor to another URL when clicking highlightable hotspots on your image map